laconbass/iai-oop/README.md

 ## Targets

-1. Forget the concept of *classes*.
+> **#1: Forget the concept of _classes_.**
-2. Completely eliminate the use of the `new` keyword.

 Everything is a instance in javascript, so talking about classes, even in quotes, is a mistake.
+There is no excuse.
+This target leads to the second:

+> **#2: Completely eliminate the use of the `new` keyword.**

-The *constructor pattern* needs to use the `new` keyword and the code produced looks like a class instantiation, confusing readers.
-In addition, the use of `new` is not combinable with the ECMA `Function.prototype` functionalities, specially `call` and `apply`, and breaks possible chained calls.
+The use of the `new` keyword produces code that looks like a class instantiation, confusing readers.
+In addition, the use of `new` is not combinable with the ECMAScript `Function.prototype` functionalities, specially `call` and `apply`, and breaks possible chained calls.

 ## ~~constructors~~ builders